There is no better way to know what to expect when you volunteer with us in Nepal than to ask the people who’ve been here already

 Past volunteer contacts:

-- Australia: Lucy – Volunteered at Centre for Children with Intellectual Disabilities, Kathmandu during October 2014.
+- Australia: Lucy – Centre for Children with Intellectual Disabilities in Kathmandu

 - USA: Kirstin– Deaf school in Banepa